codyarvonen/bleu_score/README.md

 - I belive that my success in computing consistent BLEU scores and having their scores match the manual ranking is due to the fact that I was easily able to find 1000+ sentances.
 The larger the dataset is, the more likely the BLEU scores are to be consistent because the effects of outliers are minimized.

-**The seven files contained in this repository are listed and described below:**

-`bleu.py` contains the code that calculates the BLEU score according to my implementation.
-Uncomment line 11 or 13 in order to choose between the different translation files (`translation1.txt`, etc.).
-The script iterates through each line in the reference and candidate files and accumulates the number of n-grams.
-After that, the BLEU score is calculated and displayed in the terminal.

-`source.txt` contains the source text from the dataset given to us in class including the 50 sentances used in the DQF

-`reference.txt` contains the reference translation from the dataset given to us in class

-`translation1.txt` contains the Google Tranlsate output of `source.txt`

-`translation2.txt` contains the DeepL output of `source.txt`

-`dqf.png` is the image that shows the results of the manual ranking

-`tilde_bleu.png` is the image that shows the results of the BLEU score calculation from Tilde Custom Machine Translation